Global SEO involves many nuances and considerations that impact your organic visibility and the end user experience.

 Not only does your international site involve different languages, SEOs must also think about location, cultural norms and expectations, and URL structures—just to name a few considerations.

-Regardless of your reason why, we’ve put together a list of best practices that global brands need to follow to ensure their global strategy is implemented correctly.
+Whether you're implementing global SEO as a result of international business expansion or seeing customer demand from other countries, we’ve put together a list of best practices for SEOs of global brands to follow to ensure their international SEO strategy is implemented correctly.

 Global SEO Checklist

 - Use Google Analytics (or your SEO platform) to analyze where your most converting traffic comes from.